sahlet-official/sleeplog/PublisherBrand/ProdOwnerView.md

 Give people toys and they will play with you.<br>
 <br>
 ## Small logo
-FT letters in black circle or square with rounded or simple (not rounded) corners.<br>
+"FT" letters in black circle or square with rounded or simple (not rounded) corners.<br>
 The shape of the background - needs to be seen to view and make a choice.<br>
-F white, T red.<br>
+"F" white, "T" red.<br>
 The font of F is simple font.<br>
 The font of T should look like careless brush strokes.<br>
 The lines that form the letters are obtained with tears and irregularities.<br>